tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-9.md

 - Go ahead and try out this example, whenever you `onchange` the values of the textbox or the &lt;select>, their values are written to `localStorage`.
 - If you close the window and reopen it, your changes will be preserved.
 - After you have referred to the links above, it should be pretty easy to figure out what's going on in the code.
 - One thing worth mentioning is the `prefix` variable (see below).
-Because Web Storage uses the same set of keys for *each domain*, this means on servers like banjo that all the students are sharing the same set of keys, so that if someone used `highscores`as a key, another student's `highscores` key could wipe out and replace the data.
+Because Web Storage uses the same set of keys for *each domain*, this means on servers like banjo that all of the students are sharing the same set of keys, so that if someone uses `highscores`as a key, another student's `highscores` key could wipe out and replace their data.
 One solution is to prefix your key names with something unique, like your RIT web account id.
 Therefore `highScores` would become `abc1234highScores` for one student, and `xyz9876highScores` for someone else, and the keys would never conflict.

 ### webstorage-1.html
 ```